 Here are a few things you should focus on in order to get the best bang for your retreat buck, and more importantly, your time:

 - Remember that it’s an investment in your business.
 To get value from it, you have to participate fully, not just physically show up.
 As the leader, you’re the only one who has the whole picture of your business.
-It is your vision that creates the goals to be accomplished to get where you want to be.
+Your vision creates the goals to get where you want to be.

 - Sometimes it takes hearing from other people to help you see things differently.
 You don’t know what you don’t know, and seeing what other investors, business owners, and high-level managers are doing will most likely spark inspiration for your own ideas.